AnelCC/Algorithm-/README.md

 They are single (onNext, onError) , completable (onCompleted, onError), and maybe (onNext/onCompleted, onError).
 Singles will receive only one onNext or one onError event.
 They won't receive a complete or undisposed events.
 Completables will only receive one complete or error event.
 They won't receive onNext at all, or a disposable event.
 And maybes will receive only one onNext or one completed event, but not both, and possibly, an error event.

+What are Subjects?
+A Subject extends an Observable and implements Observer at the same time.
+It acts as an Observable to clients and registers to multiple events taking place in the app.
+It acts as an Observer by broadcasting the event to multiple subscribers.

+Subjects can act as both an Observer and an Observable.
+Subjects are considered as HOT Observables.